PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Notice in our return we are also now returning `strapiErrors` we will see how we can render them in the frontend in just the moment, but first let's test our form and see if we can see our `jwt` token being returned in our terminal console.
+Notice in the code above, inside of our return we are now returning `strapiErrors`.
+We will see how to render them in the front in just a moment, but first, let's test our form and see if we can see our `jwt` token being returned in our terminal console.

 ![011-create-user](./images/011-create-user.gif)

 Nice, we are able to create a new user and register.
-Before moving on on how to handle redirect and set `httpOnly` cookie let's create a component to render our **Strapi Errors** and Make our **Submit Button** cooler.
+Before moving on to handling redirects and setting the `httpOnly` cookie, let's create a component to render our Strapi Errors and Make our Submit Button cooler.

 ## Handling Strapi Errors in Next.js

-Navigate to `src/app/components/custom` and create a new file named `StrapiErrors.tsx` and paste in the following code.
+Navigate to `src/app/components/custom`, create a new file named `StrapiErrors.tsx`, and paste the following code.

 ```jsx
 interface StrapiErrorsProps {